Linguistx/testsite/README.md

 Vulgar Online Dictionary allows you to create custom bilinguial dictionaries using Makrdown (.md) files.

+1. Sign up to GitHub and clone this repository
+1. Sign into Netlify.com with your GitHub account
+1. Follow the below steps

+## Website Settings

 The website title and the names of the languages are defined below.
 Edit this README.md file to change the settings.

-## Website Settings

     Website title: Sfoda - English Dictionary
     Language A: Sfoda